HubSpot/botsworkshop/README.md

 ## Creating a New Chat Bot

-1. Go to "Conversations -> Inbox" in the top nav of the portal that you just created
+1. Go to "Conversations -> Chatflows" in the top nav of the portal that you just created
 2. Click on "Connect to Chat"
 3. Keep the defaults of all of the settings, but name it to something else in the second to last step
-    - On the last step, copy the embed code and put it on the page that you want it to exist on (if you are using a website that you had previously created or else you can still test your lambda bot without a web page)
-4. Go to "Conversations -> Bots" in the top nav
+4. Go to "Conversations -> Chatflows" in the top nav
-5. Click on "Create Bot"
+5. Click on "Create chatflow"
-6. Choose the "Qualify Lead" option, create a name and then "Create Bot"
+6. Choose the "Qualify Lead" bot option, create a name and then "Create Bot"
 7. Voila!
 You have created your first bot with the qualify lead template.
 Toggle your bot to be active in the top right corner and connect to the new targeted message configuration that you had just created.
 Now you can test your bot!
     - Once you have tested your bot check out:
-        - "Conversations -> Inbox" in your nav to see the whole chat conversation
         - "Contacts -> Contacts" in your nav to see the new contact that you had just created in your test

 ## Transforming "Qualify Lead" Bot